IBM/microservices-traffic-management-using-istio/README.md

 ## 5. Create an external datasource for the application

-Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql
+Provision Compose for MySQL in IBM Cloud via https://console.ng.bluemix.net/catalog/services/compose-for-mysql
 Go to Service credentials and view your credentials.
 Your MySQL hostname, port, user, and password are under your credential uri and it should look like this
 ![images](images/mysqlservice.png)